 The rising cost of education affects students pursuing undergraduate and graduate degrees.
-College students in the United States paid an average of $14,700 in 2020-21, according to the National Center for Education Statistics (NCES).
+College students in the United States paid an average of $9,800 in the 2022-2023 school year, according to the National Center for Education Statistics (NCES).

 Online colleges often cost less in tuition and expenses than traditional schools.
 Financial aid, such as scholarships and grants, can help lower the cost of your education.
 Our guide focuses on online colleges in Oregon and provides tips to make college education more affordable.